Meaning

 Well, I know that the shipment was hung up at customs.

-And you canโt track it right now?
+And you can’t track it right now?

-No, I havenโt got any new updates on the logistics.
+No, I haven’t got any new updates on the logistics.

 Writer's Note

-The phrasal verb ใhang upใ is intransitive,ย transitive and separable.
-Letโs look at the characteristics of this phrasal verb.
+The phrasal verb "hang up" is intransitivetransitive and separable.
+Let’s look at the characteristics of this phrasal verb.

 Example 1 - She was so annoyed that she hung up without saying goodbye.

-Example 2 – I called him, but he hung up after a few seconds. - Transitive – A verb is transitive when the action of the verb passes from the subject to the direct object.
+2. Transitive - A verb is transitive when the action of the verb passes from the subject to the direct object.

 Example 1 - She hung up her coat as soon as she got home.

-Example 2 – She hung up the phone before I could say goodbye. - Separable – Separable phrasal verbs can be broken up by other words.
+Example 2 - She hung up the phone before I could say goodbye.

 Example 1 - He hung the phone up and walked away.